mas-bandwidth/gafferongames/content/post/introduction_to_virtual_go.md

 <img src="/img/virtualgo/go-board-liberties-9x9.jpg" width="100%"/></a>

-If the opponent is able to surround all the liberties with stones of the opposite color the stone is removed from the board.
+If the opponent is able to surround all the liberties with stones of the opposite color, the stone is removed from the board.

 <img src="/img/virtualgo/capture-stones-9x9.jpg" width="100%"/></a>